chuaziheng/chuaziheng.github.io/README.md

 ## References

-Template taken from <a href>https://github.com/saadpasta/developerFolio</a>, very easily customizable.
+Template taken from <a href>https://github.com/saadpasta/developerFolio</a>, super easy to customize.
 Time to slowly modify...